matiasb/matiasb.github.io/_posts/en/2015-10-30-building-transmission-from-source.md

 Transmission
 ------------

 Transmission[^1] is a open-source, cross-platform bittorrent client.
-One of its advantages is that there are multiple remote clients you can use to connect to a running transmission daemon (through its RPC API) to manage your downloads.
+There are multiple remote clients you can use to connect to a running transmission daemon (through its RPC API) to manage your downloads.

-The goal is to compile and create a snap package for the latest stable release of transmission daemon (2.84).
+Our goal, compile and create a snap package for the latest stable release of Transmission (2.84), particularly, its daemon.

 [^1]: http://www.transmissionbt.com/